AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/implementation-edge.md

 ![Edge implementation](assets/media-analytics-implementation-overview.png)

+>[!IMPORTANT]
+>
-You can send data to Experience Edge using the Adobe Experience Platform Mobile SDK.
+>Currently, you can send data to Experience Edge only using the Adobe Experience Platform Mobile SDK.

 <!-- Replace the above sentence with this after it web releases: You can send data to Experience Edge using any of the following implementation methods: